© 2013 Ron Rantilla Rowing Systems, 30 Cutler Street #207, Warren, RI 02885

 The official FISA

-disallow any method of developing leg power other than using a sliding seat.
-That's why rear-facing sliding-seat systems
+any method of developing leg power other than using a sliding seat.
+That's why rear-facing sliding-seat systems are standard

 But in some less formal